What Are California’s Pregnancy Discrimination Laws?

 My Employer Hasn’t Followed These Laws.
 What Should I Do?

 If your employer hasn’t followed the California pregnancy disability laws, you can file a claim against your employer.
 Whether you’ve experienced discrimination, harassment, wrongful termination, or have simply been denied leave, you should speak to an experienced attorney.
-Our team at Hennig Kramer Ruiz & Singh, LLP has years of experience helping soon-to-be mothers protect their employment law rights.
+Our team at Hennig Kramer LLP has years of experience helping soon-to-be mothers protect their employment law rights.
 Our Los Angeles employment lawyers are prepared to help you through the process.

 Contact us today at (213) 310-8301 to schedule a confidential consultation!